 When you think of the colour red, what is the first emotion that comes to mind?
-For most people, it represents something that is associated with warmth, such as love or passion. while blue represents emotions associated with cold such as calmness, sadness or refreshment.
+For most people, it represents something that is associated with warmth, such as love or passion while blue represents emotions associated with cold such as calmness, sadness or refreshment.
 Throughout human history, various colours have been used to send out a range of messages.
-For example, purple was considered to be the colour of the royals because it was difficult to make and thus, purple-dyed clothing became a rare and expensive commodity which could be afforded only by the royals.
+For example, purple was considered to be the colour of the royals because it was difficult to make and thus, purple-dyed clothing became a rare and expensive commodity that could be afforded only by the royals.
 In more recent years, waving a white flag became the symbol of truce while a black flag represented anarchy.
 From the blue-painted warriors of the Aztecs to modern-day pink ribbons worn for breast cancer awareness, colours play a key role in provoking certain emotions in people.

-Successful brand creators have been able to figure out how customers’ reactions can be influenced by colours used to represent their products.
+Successful brand creators have been able to figure out how customers’ reactions can be influenced by the colours used to represent their products.
 This is especially important for e-commerce sites to consider, seeing that it can result in high conversions.
 For instance, The Body Shop, a brand that manufactures natural and sustainable products uses earthy colours such as forest green to reflect the brand’s inclination towards nature.

 Studies have suggested that when it comes to purchases, up to 90% of product judgement is based on colour alone as it triggers emotions.
 Many brands use colours that represent the company’s ideologies to send out certain messages regarding their products.
 You may have noticed how many fast-food chains use bright colours such as red, yellow or orange in their branding.
-Big brand names in this industry such as McDonalds, KFC, Burger King and Pizza Hut use colours that are known to stimulate the appetite of customers.
+Big brand names in this industry such as Mcdonald’s, KFC, Burger King and Pizza Hut use colours that are known to stimulate the appetite of customers.
 Red also represents urgency so using red for branding in fast food chains sends out the message that they serve their food within minutes, hence why it’s also called ‘fast-food’!

 Colour might even be the reason a certain product is purchased over against a similar one that is cheaper.
 Many buyers depend on the visual appearance when deciding which product to buy.
-Think of the last time you were given a choice between two products where the only difference was in it’s colours.
+Think of the last time you were given a choice between two products where the only difference was in their colours.
 Which product did you choose and why?

 For e-commerce sites, the importance of colour transcends way beyond product design and it is even more important to consider how it is used while designing websites.
 From the ‘Call To Action’ (CTA) buttons to the sales tags, colours can influence how a user sees your website and it can even trigger buyer urgency.
 Using the right colours can help guide customers to purchase a product, take a survey or convince them to sign up for email lists.

 There are many factors that influence which colours to use for e-commerce design and marketing.
 It depends on the key products and target customer demographics such as age, gender and even location.
-Websites targeting women generally go for soft, pastel tones like pink that reflect femininity and romanticism.
+Websites targeting women generally go for soft, pastel tones like pink that reflects femininity and romanticism.
 However, studies have shown that women also prefer blue, purple and green over pink.
-While websites targeted towards men go for darker shades such as blue, green and black.
+While websites targeted toward men go for darker shades such as blue, green and black.
 Black is also used in websites that sell luxury items as this colour represents sophistication.